quarkusio/resteasy-reactive-testsuite/README.md

 The definition of required tests will change over time.
-Before your final certification test pass, be sure to download the latest Exclude List for the Java EE 8 CTS.
+Before your final certification test pass, be sure to download the latest Exclude List for the Jakarta EE 8 CTS.

-### About JavaEE8 CTS
+### About Jakarta EE8 CTS

-Java EE 8 CTS is a portable, configurable, automated test suite for verifying the compliance of a licensee's implementation of the Java EE 8 technologies.
+Jakarta EE 8 CTS is a portable, configurable, automated test suite for verifying the compliance of a licensee's implementation of the Jakarta EE 8 technologies.
-Java EE 8 CTS includes version 5.0 of the JT harness.
+Jakarta EE 8 CTS includes version 5.0 of the JT harness.

-For documentation on the test harness used for running the Java EE 8 CTS test suite, see https://wiki.openjdk.java.net/display/CodeTools/Documentation.
+For documentation on the test harness used for running the Jakarta EE 8 CTS test suite, see https://wiki.openjdk.java.net/display/CodeTools/Documentation.

 ### Hardware Requirements

-The following section lists the hardware requirements for the Java EE 8 CTS software, using the Java EE 8 RI or Java EE 8 Web Profile RI.
+The following section lists the hardware requirements for the Jakarta EE 8 CTS software, using the Jakarta EE 8 RI or Jakarta EE 8 Web Profile RI.
 Hardware requirements for other reference implementations will vary.

 All systems should meet the following recommended hardware requirements: